Alert: Notifications and correspondence during COVID-19 restrictions

 Your focus should be on managing the risks proportionately rather than worrying about penalties, because if you are managing the risks then you are meeting your responsibilities under the law.

-For starters, only serious injuries need to be notified to WorkSafe New Zealand – we’re not interested in bumps and bruises or a few stitches.
+For starters, only serious injuries need to be notified to WorkSafe – we’re not interested in bumps and bruises or a few stitches.
 And just because an event is notifiable, that doesn’t mean someone is at fault.
 Prosecutions are extremely rare.

 Secondly, voluntary trustees on school boards are exempt from prosecution.
 But the board does have duties.
 The Board should have an oversight of key risks and how they’re managed, keep health and safety polices and guidelines up- to-date and make sure health and safety is a standing agenda item.